12 May 2019

-As a follow up to my post Hiko Nose Threadlift: All You Need to Know ; this post is a response to frequently asked questions about the Hiko nose threadlift and an update on new developments and trends for the Hiko nose threadlift.
+As a follow up to my post Hiko Nose Threadlift: All You Need to Know ; this post is a response to frequently asked questions, new developments and trends for the Hiko nose threadlift.

 First, a quick recap on what is a Hiko nose threadlift.

-The Hiko nose threadlift is a form of non-surgical rhinoplasty that can correct and enhance the appearance and shape of the nose bridge and tip.
+The Hiko nose threadlift is a form of non-surgical rhinoplasty that corrects and enhances the appearance and shape of the nose bridge and tip.

 The two types of non-surgical rhinoplasty are: nose fillers and the Hiko nose threadllift.

-The Hiko nose threadlift involves the careful placement of fine, dissolvable threads under the bridge of the nose and tip to achieve an improved appearance of the nose bridge and tip.
+The Hiko nose threadlift involves the careful placement of fine, dissolvable threads under the bridge of the nose and tip.
+This improves the appearance of the nose bridge and tip.

 How does the Hiko nose threadlift work?